psryland/rylogic_code/projects/apps/Rylogic.TextAligner/docs/readme.md

 Bugs should be reported to support@rylogic.co.nz

 #### Version History

 * *v1.11.7 - 2022-06-30*
   * Migrated the VS2022 version of the extension to use AsyncPackage (VS2019 is still based on 'Package' for backward compatibility to VS2013)
-  * Fix for an exception when using 'Unalign' on the last line of a text file.
+  * Fix for an exception when using 'Unalign' on the last line of a file.
   * Added a simple log to capture errors and better exception handling.

 * *v1.11.6 - 2022-05-05*